-St Cecilia’s Hall and primary school was erected next to the Barr-Smith house on the the corner of Angas Street and Chancery Lane.
-This primary school for boys and girls was staffed by the Sisters of Mercy and replaced St Anthony’s that had previously been housed in Francis Xavier’s Hall next to the cathedral.
+St Cecilia’s Hall and Primary School was erected next to the Barr Smith house on the the corner of Angas Street and Chancery Lane.
+This primary school for boys and girls was staffed by the Sisters of Mercy and replaced St Angela’s that had previously been housed in St Francis Xavier’s Hall next to the Cathedral (St Anthony’s for younger boys had been closed in 1915).
 The fees from St Aloysius College subsidised the schooling for St Cecilia’s students and the two schools operated side by side.

 The boarders left St Aloysius College and went to a new Mercy School, Mercedes College at Springfield.

 St Cecilia’s School was closed and the girls from St Cecilia’s were absorbed into St Aloysius College.